Table of Contents

 What to expect when going solar

-Site Survey: Installer visits your property to assess roof, shading, and electrical setup
+Site Survey: Installer visits your property to assess the roof, shading, structural condition, and existing electrical setup

-System Design: Custom design based on your energy needs and roof characteristics
+System Design: Custom design based on your energy needs, roof characteristics, local yield factors, and applicable export scheme

-Quote & Contract: Detailed proposal with equipment specs, pricing, and timeline
+Quote and Contract: Detailed proposal with equipment specifications, pricing, timeline, and warranty terms

-DSO Application: Grid connection approval from Distribution System Operator
+DSO or DNO Application: Grid connection approval from your Distribution System Operator (EU) or Distribution Network Operator (UK)

-Final Approval: Wait for all approvals before installation begins
+Final Approval: Wait for all required approvals before physical installation begins

 Phase 3: Installation (1-3 days)

-Day 1: Mount installation - secure racking to roof
+Day 1: Mount installation - secure racking system to the roof structure

-Day 1-2: Panel installation - attach panels to mounts and wire together
+Day 1-2: Panel installation - attach panels to mounts and wire strings together

-Day 2: Inverter & electrical - install inverter, connect to electrical panel
+Day 2: Inverter and electrical - install inverter, connect to your home electrical panel

-Day 2-3: Testing & commissioning - verify all systems working correctly
+Day 2-3: Testing and commissioning - verify all systems are operating correctly before handover

 Total Timeline